silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 Once all of these commands have completed there are a couple of final tasks left that aren't strictly able to be automated:

-* If this is a stable release, it will be necessary to perform a post-release merge on open source.
+* It will be necessary to perform a post-release merge on open source.
 This normally will require you to merge the temporary release branch into the source branch (e.g. merge 3.2.4 into 3.2), or sometimes create new branches if releasing a new minor version, and bumping up the branch-alias in composer.json.